gogoplodeske/Mobileye-project/README.md

 Links

 Comments:
 In part2 you need a trained nerural network.
-I trained a model and saved in traing. and due to its huge sixe cauldn't be able to load it in github.
+I trained a model and saved in export.pkl. you need this file for Part2.